Efficiency Calculation

 Performance

-Performance measures how fast the machine produced relative to its target rate.
+Performance measures how fast equipment produces relative to its target rate (SEMI E79: Performance Efficiency).

-Performance can exceed 100% if the machine produces faster than target.
+Performance can exceed 100% if equipment produces faster than target (capped at 100% in display).

 Quality